UnexomWid/SudoF4/README.md

 They say it's to 'prevent people from rage quitting'.
 Yeah, that's fucked.

-Most people just use it as a shortcut, and it's frustrating when it doesn't work.
+I myself use it as a shortcut because I don't want to use my mouse and click a bunch of times to close the game.
+It's frustrating when it doesn't work.

+Here's one of my [favorite comments](https://www.reddit.com/r/RocketLeague/comments/16jcpvw/comment/k27dmxl/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) on this topic:

+> Yeah everyone in the community automatically assumes mal intent and that it's people who want to rage quit mid-game.
+>
+> No, I just want to exit the game without having to use my mouse and click around on some buttons.
+>
+> It's easier and faster to alt-F4.
+That's why it's called a "keyboard shortcut".

-Those that 'rage quit' probably use task manager anyway, so the hook is pointless.
+Those that rage quit probably have a workaround like task manager anyway, so the hook is pointless.

 `Alt + F4` is an explicit request - the user wants the program to close immediately.

-To hook `Alt + F4` is to assume you understand what the user wants more than the user does.
+**To hook `Alt + F4` is to assume you understand what the user wants more than the user does.**

 Therefore, I present to you **SudoF4**.